We’ve seen that scale of transformation before. But this one promises to be roughly four times as fast, dwarfing Luddite-era concerns:

 One fundamental belief has to change: that finding and doing a job is the only thing that gives you any claim on a decent life.
 Because for many, jobs that provide decent claims simply aren’t there, or won’t be soon.
 (Likewise the belief that rebalancing your financial portfolio annually — doing the arduous, taxing work of “allocating resources” — is extremely meritorious and gives you a just claim on an outsized share of our collective prosperity.)

-Horses faced exactly this situation in the first industrial revolution.
+Horses faced exactly this situation in the first industrial revolution, most of them were moved local farms.
 They could never learn to drive tractors and trains.

 I’ll be the first to say that people aren’t horses.
 Which gives rise to the ugly next thought: